tinaut1986/bing-search-timer-helper/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for improvements or find bugs, please feel free to open an issue or submit a pull request. *(Optional: Add more specific contribution guidelines or link to a CONTRIBUTING.md file)*.
+If you have ideas for improvements or find bugs, please feel free to open an issue or submit a pull request.

 ## License